On March 31, 2010 my beloved mother

 Dan also conducted a mini-performance workshop with Wheaton students, and an off-shoot of the visit was the possibility of Wheaton College acquiring one of his mother's weavings for their collection.
 All in all an amazingly wonderful trip!

 February 3-28, 2011: Dan recently returned from another residency in Korea, returning to G.C.C. some 14 months after his participation in the pilot program there in Fall of 2009.
 What was intended as a storytelling workshop for rural elderly Korean women turned out to be a classic example of the "students" teaching the "teacher".
 It was deeply moving to be with these spirited, funny, warm and caring women.
 Ranging from mid-60s to mid-80s in age, they were a delightful bunch who welcomed Dan into their community with such graciousness and generosity.
 It was enlightening to see how different life is for elders in that rural setting.
 They spend virtually every day together hanging out in the senior center: eating meals, playing "Go-Stop" (a card game based on the Japanese game of Hanafuda), singing karaoke, and just being together.
 It's a striking contrast to the isolation most seniors have to deal with in urban America.
 Many of these women still work in the fields on their grape farms.
 They were so down-to-earth and real, it was love at first sight for Dan.
 They taught him more than he taught them!

 The project was funded in part by a Culture Exchange International

 Grant from the City of Los Angeles Cultural Affairs Department.

-November 5-7, 2010: Dan performed as part of the ensemble in
+November 5-7, 2010: Dan created multimedia sequences and performed as part of the ensemble in

 Paulina Sahagun's 5th annual event at Highways.
 Combining